benhadden/evernote-shotgun/README.md

 ## Documentation

 * Shotgun Project must already exist and exactly match the name of your Evernote Notebook (case sensitive)
-* Evernote Tags are used to link Notes to Shotgun entities following this syntax: EntityType:EntityName (e.g. Asset:Squirrel or Shot:001_010)
+* Evernote Tags are used to link Notes to Shotgun entities following this syntax: entityType:EntityName (e.g. asset:Squirrel or shot:001_010)
 * Once you run the script, each uploaded Note will receive an 'sgSynced' Tag in Evernote, which tells the script to ignore the note if you run the script again